larsjuhljensen/JensenLab/_pages/training_stringapp_dsd.md

 ## Exercise 4

-In this exercise, we will show you how to compare two different networks.
+In this exercise, we will show you how to compare the network of candidates to a network with genes associated with the same disease according to the [DISEASES database](https://diseases.jensenlab.org/Search).

+### 4.1 Disease queries

+Go to the menu **File → Import → Network from Public Databases**.
+In the import dialog, choose **STRING: disease query** as **Data Source** and type _temporal lobe epilepsy_ into the **Enter disease term** field.
+The stringApp will retrieve a STRING network for the top-N proteins (by default 100) associated with the disease.

+The next dialog shows all the matches that the stringApp finds for your disease query and selects the first one.
+Make sure to select the intended disease before pressing the **Import** button to continue.

+_Which additional attribute column do you get in the **Node Table** for a disease query compared to a protein query?
+Hint: check the last column._

-### 4.1 Overlap with DISEASES network
+### 4.2 Overlap with DISEASES network

 Cytoscape provides functionality to merge two or more networks, building either their union, intersection or difference.
-We will now merge the network we have from the DISEASES query (_STRING network - temporal lobe epilepsy_) with the one we have from the data, so that we can identify the overlap between them.
+We will now merge the network we have from the DISEASES query (_STRING network - temporal lobe epilepsy_) with the one we have from the data (_STRING network_), so that we can identify the overlap between them.
 Use the Merge tool (**Tools → Merge → Networks...**) and select the **Intersection** button.
 Then, select the two STRING networks from **Available Networks** list.
 Click on **>** to add them to the list of **Networks to Merge** and click **Merge**.

 _How many nodes are in the intersection?_

-### 4.2 Integrate networks
+### 4.3 Integrate networks

 Now we will make the union of the intersection network, which contains the disease scores, and the experimental network.
-Use the **Merge** tool again to make the **Union** of the merged network and _STRING Network_.
+Use the **Merge** tool again to make the **Union** of the _Merged network_ and _STRING Network_.
 Make sure that the new merged network has the same number of nodes and edges as _STRING Network_, and that some nodes have a disease score (look for the column with this name and sort it by clicking on the column name).

 _Which protein from the experiment has the highest disease score?_